Employee Spotlight: Mike Nicholls

 While Mike Nicholls is a familiar face in the AMC halls, his professional footprint extends across the globe.

-As a Senior and Life Member of the IEEE and the Past President of the IEEE Product Safety Engineering Society (2022–2023), Mike has spent the last several years representing the interests of safety engineers on a massive scale.
+As a Senior and Life Member of the IEEE and the Past President of the IEEE Product Safety Engineering Society (2022–2023), Mike has spent the last 20 years representing the interests of safety engineers on a global scale.

 Defining the Standards for the Future

 In the world of high-performance motion control, "compliance" is often a moving target.
-Mike’s leadership at the IEEE level gave AMC a front-row seat to the evolution of these rules.
-During his tenure, he navigated the transition of global safety standards, ensuring that US (UL), Canadian (CSA), and European (CE) requirements were harmonized—a massive win for OEMs looking to sell products internationally without redundant testing.
+Mike’s leadership at Compliance and Safety gives AMC confidence in the design and manufacturing for AMC’s Hi Tech products used in robotic, medical and industrial electronics applications.
+During his tenure, he navigated the transition of global safety standards, ensuring that US (UL), Canadian (CSA), and European (CE) requirements were incorporated into AMC product early in the design stage — a massive win for OEMs looking to sell products internationally without redundant testing.

 AMC’s Mike Nicholls: IEEE Product Safety Engineering Society’s new President Elect

 "Being President is a five-year journey," Mike explains.
-"From President-Elect to Past President, you are deeply involved in how the industry discusses things like the Cyber Resilience Act (CRA) and the emerging, often scary, world of AI regulation."
+"From President-Elect to Past President, you are deeply involved in how the industry discusses emerging technology regulations like the Cyber Resilience Act (CRA).
+Safety Standards are written with broad strokes, often confusing and subject to interpretation.
+The world of Safety and Compliance encompasses every product on the market."

 Bridging the Academic Gap: The Purdue Partnership

-One of Mike’s proudest global achievements wasn't a piece of hardware, but a bridge to the next generation.
-Recognizing that most engineering universities lack a dedicated curriculum for EMI and safety compliance, Mike spearheaded a multi-year effort to change that.
+As a member of the IEEE Product Safety Engineering Society Mike has witnessed one of the Society’s proudest global achievements.
+Not a piece of hardware, but a bridge to the next generation.
+Recognizing that most engineering universities lack a dedicated curriculum for EMI and safety compliance, The Society spearheaded a multi-year effort to change that.

-Working through the IEEE, Mike helped launch a pivotal partnership with Purdue University.
-This online product safety course allows engineering students to earn credit while learning the rigors of compliance—ensuring that the "silent" art of safety engineering doesn't disappear when the current generation retires.
+The IEEE PSES Education committee launched a pivotal partnership with Purdue University.
+This online product safety course allows engineering students to learn the rigors of compliance—ensuring that the "silent" art of safety engineering doesn't disappear when the current generation retires.
+The commitment continues with creating more opportunities to introduce Product Safety in Academic curriculum.

 The AMC Advantage: Global Authority in Every Drive

-For AMC customers, Mike’s IEEE status is more than just a title; it’s a guarantee of foresight.
-Because Mike helped lead the societies that discuss upcoming regulations like Cyber Resilience years before they take effect, AMC has been able to "bake in" these protections early.
+For AMC customers, Mike’s IEEE involvement is more than just a title; it’s a guarantee of foresight.
+Mike has a front row seat to new and constantly updated global standards and regulations like the Cyber Resilience Act, EMC, Safety and Compliance years before they take effect, AMC has been able to "bake in" these protections early.

 Whether it's ensuring that EtherCAT drives are secure from outside interference or managing complex over-voltage categories for medical and defense applications, Mike’s global perspective has transformed compliance from a hurdle into a competitive advantage.